About the UW Transitional Care Program

 - The Transitional Care RN meets the patient and family shortly before the patient leaves the hospital.
 During this visit, discharge instructions are reviewed, and a discharge plan of care is developed with the patient and family.
 The plan includes three "red flags," which are signs or symptoms to be watched for at home.

-- After meeting the patient and family in the hospital, one of registered nurses will call the patient 24 to 48 hours after discharge and then maintain contact throughout the next 30 days.
+- After meeting the patient and family in the hospital, a registered nurse will call the patient 24 to 72 hours after discharge and then maintain contact throughout the next 30 days.

 - The patient's primary care provider is kept informed of the progress every step of the way.